- a young person who has many new ideas and wants a reform

 - a member of one or more of the insurgent groups in Turkey in the late 19th century who rebelled against Ottoman’s rule

-- It is a very famous saying that the young turk could conquer the hearts of beautiful girls even as their enemy.
+- It is a very famous saying that the Young Turk could conquer beautiful girls’ hearts even as their enemy.

-- The thought of leaving his mother and family in order to fight a war which was not even his truly saddened the young turk .
+- The thought of leaving his mother and family to fight a war, which was not even his, truly saddened the Young Turk.

-- Shivaji Maharaj was a young turk that could not be tamed and he thirsted glory and victory in all his wars.
+- Shivaji Maharaj was a Young Turk that could not be tamed, and he thirsted for glory and victory in all his wars.